cygporter/git/README.md

 **When investigating test failures, remember to check you're looking at something more interesting than a [fork failure][].
 If you spend hours digging into something that turns out to be a common fork failure, you'll be righteously annoyed with yourself.
 Here speaks the voice of painful experience.**

-The below test failures were all noted as part of building the v2.6.2 release for Cygwin.
-Comparisons with the v2.5.3 release are to help distinguish whether releasing v2.6.2 will make anything any worse, and to help track down where bugs were introduced.
+The below tests were all spotted in the v2.6.2 build or later; comparison with earlier releases is to check whether the tests have been made any worse.
+I suspect a significant proportion of the failures are [BLODA][], with the obvious potential culprit being Windows Defender on Windows 10.

 Percentages are rough failure rates on the Cygport build.
 Blanks mean I haven't tried yet, or I tried then forgot the result.